openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

 # Upgrading from OADP 1.2

 > **NOTE:** Always upgrade to next minor version, do NOT skip versions.
-To update to higher version, do one upgrade at a time.
+To update to higher version, please upgrade one channel at a time.
 Example: to upgrade from 1.1 to 1.3, upgrade first to 1.2, then to 1.3.
 ## Changes from OADP 1.2 to 1.3

-- Velero was updated from version 1.11 to 1.12 (Changes reference: https://velero.io/docs/v1.12/upgrade-to-1.12/#upgrade-from-v110-or-higher)
+- The Velero server has been updated from version 1.11 to 1.12 (Changes reference: https://velero.io/docs/v1.12/upgrade-to-1.12/#upgrade-from-v110-or-higher)

-    From this update, OADP now uses Velero Built-in DataMover instead of VSM/Volsync DataMover.
-This change the following:
+    From this update, OADP 1.3 now uses the Velero Built-in Data Mover instead of the VSM/Volsync Data Mover.
+This changes the following:

-    - `spec.features.dataMover` (you can delete secret for `spec.features.dataMover.credentialName` from your cluster, if you want) and `vsm` plugin are not necessary anymore and you need to remove them from your DPA
+    - The `spec.features.dataMover` field and the `vsm` plugin are not compatible with 1.3 and must be removed from the DPA configuration.

-    - `volsync` operator is not necessary anymore (you can uninstall it from your cluster, if you want)
+    - The Volsync operator is no longer required and can optionally be removed.

-    - `volumesnapshotbackups.datamover.oadp.openshift.io` and `volumesnapshotrestores.datamover.oadp.openshift.io` CustomResourceDefinitions are not necessary anymore (you can delete `volumesnapshotbackups.datamover.oadp.openshift.io` and `volumesnapshotrestores.datamover.oadp.openshift.io` CRDs from your cluster, if you want)
+    - The CustomResourceDefinitions `volumesnapshotbackups.datamover.oadp.openshift.io` and `volumesnapshotrestores.datamover.oadp.openshift.io` are no longer required and can optionally be removed.

+    - The secrets used for the OADP-1.2 Data Mover are no longer required and can optionally be removed.

-    Also, OADP now supports a new file system backup software: Kopia.
+- OADP now supports Kopia, an alternative file system backup tool to Restic.

-    - To use it, use the new `spec.configuration.nodeAgent` field.
-Example
+    - To employ Kopia, use the new `spec.configuration.nodeAgent` field.
+For example:

         ```yaml
         spec: